-pfWinFBConfigAttrs() can be used to specify an array of framebuffer attribute tokens listed in Table 13-2.
+pfWinFBConfigAttrs() can be used to specify an array of framebuffer attribute tokens listed in Table 16-2.
 The tokens correspond to OpenGL/X tokens.
 Note that if an attribute array is specified, the tokens modify configuration with no attributes set, not the default OpenGL Performer framebuffer configuration.

 PFFB Token Value Description BUFFER_SIZE integer > 0 The size of the color index buffer.
 LEVEL integer > 0 The color plane level: normal color planes have level = 0 overlay color planes have level > 0 underlay color planes have level < 0 There may be only one or no levels for overlay and underlay color planes on some graphics hardware configurations.
 RGBA Boolean: true if present Use RGBA color planes (instead of color index).
 DOUBLEBUFFER Boolean: true if present Use double-buffered color buffers.
 STEREO Boolean: true if present Allocate left and right stereo color buffers (allocates back left and back right if DOUBLEBUFFER is specified.
 AUX_BUFFER integer > 0 Number of additional color buffers to allocate.
+RED_SIZE GREEN_SIZE BLUE_SIZE ALPHA_SIZE integer > 0 Minimum number of bits color for components R, G, and B will all be the same and be the maximum specified.
+Alpha may be different.
+DEPTH_SIZE integer > 0 Number of bits in the depth buffer.
+STENCIL integer > 0 Number of bits allocated for stencil.
+One is used by pfDecal rendering and three or four are used by the hardware fill statistics in pfStats.
+ACCUM_RED_SIZE ACCUM_GREEN_SIZE ACCUM_BLUE_SIZE ACCUM_ALPHA_SIZE integer > 0 Number of bits per RGBA component for the accumulation color buffer.
+USE_GL Boolean: true if present Exists for historical reasons.
+Has no effect.